 |Saskia Abrahms-Kavunenko (University of Copenhagen)||Visions of Heaven, Visions of Earth: Spiritual Universalisms in the Evolution of the Modern Environmental Movement|

-|Stephen Christopher (University of Copenhagen)||‘Connect closely with unspoiled nature': Glamping at the Drikung Kagyu spiritual tourist resort in Da Lat, Vietnam|
+|Stephen Christopher (University of Copenhagen) and Hoang Ngoc An (independent scholar)||‘Connect closely with unspoiled nature': Glamping at the Drikung Kagyu spiritual tourist resort in Da Lat, Vietnam|

 |Tim Rudbøg (University of Copenhagen)||Negotiating the Life and Death of Nature in Modern Esoteric, Spiritual, and Buddhist Movements|

 |Kocku von Stuckrad (University of Groningen)||Living Stones, Sentient Landscapes: New Animism and (De)Coloniality|

 |10:45-11:15||Kocku von Stuckrad: Living Stones, Sentient Landscapes: New Animism and (De) Coloniality|